RaspAP/raspap-docs/docs/faq.md

 > :information_source: **Note:** If you are using `wpa_suplicant.conf` to connect to your device with SSH on a wireless interface, do _not_ reboot after running the Quick Installer.
 More information on this topic is [available here](/ap-sta/#when-to-reboot).

-## <a name="mimetype"></a>Uploading my OpenVPN or WireGuard config results in "Mime type not allowed".
-For security reasons, your OpenVPN or WireGuard `.conf` files must have a Linux MIME type of `text/plain`.
-Windows ignores MIME types, relying instead on extensions.
-To avoid errors, be sure your file has a `text/plain`
-MIME type embedded in it before uploading.
-Most OpenVPN and WireGuard service providers give you the option of downloading a file formatted for Linux.

 ## <a name="pihole"></a>How do I integrate RaspAP with Pi-hole?
 There have been several discussions around integrating RaspAP with Pi-hole, with the end goal of hosting a complete AP and ad-blocker on a single device.
 Both projects rely on `dnsmasq`, so integration between them is tricky.
 There are now several options available to users of RaspAP.